stegmanta/apcs-projects/git.md

 ## Commands

 * ls -a       --> shows hidden directories and files
-* git status --> shows what files have been staged or commited
+* git status  --> shows what files have been staged or commitment
+* add --> adds a file to the stage
+* rm --cached --> removes a file from stage
+* git commit- "Present tense description of what changed"